Transfer of ownership of property

 Replacing or buying out a tenant in common

 Couples who own a home together generally do so as joint tenants.
 But groups of up to four people can own a property as tenants in common, where they each hold their own (sometimes unequal) share.
 This leaves them free to sell their share and move out, if they wish.
 A tenant-in-common could either sell to another (new) tenant, or the remaining tenants could buy them out and increase their own share(s).
-This transfer of equity is handled much like a standard property sale, and usually needs a solicitor or other licensed conveyancer.
+This transfer of equity is handled much like a standard property sale, and usually needs a lawyer to do the transfer of equity.

 Gifting property to children